Create and Manage Buckets

 Light

-You can use the Backblaze web UI to create buckets and delete buckets.
+You can use the Backblaze web console to create and delete Backblaze B2 Cloud Storage buckets.

 Create a Bucket